 Resources and More Information

 One of the quickest and easiest ways to find the answers to your questions about organ transplantation and donation is by looking on the Internet.
 If you do not have Internet access at home, you can go to your public library.
 There is a wealth of information available online.
-Below are a few good places to start.
+Below are some links to a few good places to start.

 The United Network for Organ Sharing (UNOS)